While you are out shed hunting, don't take your treestands down.

 1. Get a good feel for what the area looks like in the late season.

 So, as I mentioned in the video, February looks just like it does in November, for the most part.
 As you head out shed hunting in February or March, the trees are still without leaves.
 This gives you a good idea as to what it looks like in November.

 Why is this important?
 Well, your shooting lanes, for one.
 You can get an idea of whether you need to take extra measures to cut yourself shooting lanes.

 On top of that, though, you are able to get a good grasp at your surrounding area.
 In the late summer and early fall, you may not be in this particular stand.
 But, if you were to try to hang it then, you could potentially hang the stand in the wrong spot because you had no idea what it would look like when the leaves drop.

 2. You're less likely to disturb the deer herd.

-3. You are fresh off of hunting season and will remember the most information you gather now.
+3. You're fresh off hunting season and will remember the most information you gather now.

-Deer hunting is a 365-day task.
+Deer hunting is a 365-day job.
 When you live and breathe deer hunting, you want to always do better than the year before.
-Take notes the next time you go in to the woods, and if you're out there shed hunting, take your tree stands.
+Take notes the next time you go in to the woods, and if you're out there shed hunting, take your treestands.

 Sign up for daily stories delivered straight to your inbox.